Expressing and Storing Breast Milkby Laura Driver

 - Drops should start to appear, and then your milk usually starts to flow.

 - If no drops appear, try moving your finger and thumb slightly, but still, avoid the darker area.

 - When the flow slows down, move your fingers round to a different section of your breast, and repeat.

 - When the flow from one breast has slowed, swap to the other breast.
 Keep changing breasts until your milk drips very slowly or stops altogether.

 Expressing milk with a breast pump

-The suction strength can be altered on some electric pumps.
+The suction strength can be changed on some electric pumps.
 Build up slowly.
-Setting the strength to high straightaway may be painful or damage your nipple.
+Setting the strength to high straightaway could be painful or damage your nipple.

 Always make sure that the pump and container are clean and sterilised before you use them.